Man City, Liverpool both won the EPL; Brentford beat Chelsea

 It only lasted a few hours.

-The status quo was finally maintained in what was promised to be another entertaining battle for the title between the two giants of North West England after both teams won on Saturday.
+The status quo was finally upheld in what was promised to be another entertaining battle for the title after two giants from north-west England defeated relegation-charged opponents on Saturday.

-Liverpool were first, beating Watford 2–0 to register 10 consecutive wins in the league.
+Goals from Diogo Jota and Fabinho took Liverpool to 10 consecutive wins in the league.

 That means the city dropped out of first place for the first time since December 4 – but not for long.

-Pep Guardiola’s team charged Burnley after barely 30 minutes, taking the lead after five minutes and winning 2–0.
+Pep Guardiola’s team kicked off at Burnley barely 30 minutes later, took the lead after five minutes through Kevin de Bruyne, and won 2–0.
+Ilkay…

 Read Full News